Ivan1248/irap-vietnam-360/README.md

 - The synchronization between video duration and GPS track duration is currently handled by a simple rescaling hack.
 This should be improved for better alignment.
 - Check anti-aliasing and interpolation.
 - Check the perspective conversion code.
 - The camera usually does not point exactly in the movement direction and sometimes points backwards.
-The center of the field of view can be only be tilted manually.
+The center of the field of view can only be changed by manually setting the pitch, yaw and roll angles.
 Add recognition of the road direction or the movement direction (including whether the camera points backward)?
 - Do something about head movement (helmet mounted cameras)?